gigalixir/gigalixir-cli/docs/source/config.rst

 For example with distillery, to introduce a new :bash:`MY_CONFIG` env var is add something like this to your :bash:`prod.exs` file

+..
+Note:: Elixir 1.11 adds :bash:`config/runtime.exs`.
+If you use that instead, then you'll want to specify buildpacks since we can no longer detect if you want releases or mix mode.
+See :ref:`buildpacks-releases`.

 .. code-block:: elixir

     config :myapp,